Acromegaly: Surgery

 Surgical removal of the pituitary tumor is usually effective in lowering growth hormone levels.
 Two surgical procedures are available for use.
 The first is endonasal transsphenoidal surgery, which involves the surgeon reaching the pituitary through an incision in the nasal cavity wall.
 The wall is reached by passing through the nostrils with microsurgical instruments.
 The second method is transsphenoidal surgery during which an incision is made into the gum beneath the upper lip.
 Further incisions are made to cut through the septum to reach the nasal cavity, where the pituitary is located.
 Endonasal transsphenoidal surgery is a less invasive procedure with a shorter recovery time than the older method of transsphenoidal surgery, and the likelihood of removing the entire tumor is greater with reduced side effects.
 Consequently, endonasal transsphenoidal surgery is the more common surgical choice.

 These procedures normally relieve the pressure on the surrounding brain regions and lead to a lowering of GH levels.
 Surgery is most successful in people with blood GH levels below 40 ng/ml before the operation and with pituitary tumors no larger than 10 mm in diameter.
 Success depends on the skill and experience of the surgeon.
 The success rate also depends on what level of GH is defined as a cure.
 The best measure of surgical success is the normalization of GH and IGF-1 levels.
 Ideally, GH should be less than 2 ng/ml after an oral glucose load.
-A review of GH levels in 1,360 people worldwide immediately after surgery revealed that 60% had random GH levels below 5 ng/ml.
 Complications of surgery may include cerebrospinal fluid leaks, meningitis, or damage to the surrounding normal pituitary tissue, requiring lifelong pituitary hormone replacement.

 Even when surgery is successful and hormone levels return to normal, people must be carefully monitored for years for possible recurrence.
 More commonly, hormone levels may improve, but not return completely to normal.
 These people may then require additional treatment, usually with medications.

 Radiation therapy

-Radiation therapy has been used both as a primary treatment and combined with surgery or drugs.
-It is usually reserved for people who have tumor remaining after surgery.
+Radiation therapy is usually reserved for people who have tumours remaining after surgery.
 These people often also receive medication to lower GH levels.
 Radiation therapy is given in divided doses over four to six weeks.
 This treatment lowers GH levels by about 50 percent over 2 to 5 years.
 People monitored for more than 5 years show significant further improvement.
 Radiation therapy causes a gradual loss of production of other pituitary hormones with time.
 Loss of vision and brain injury, which have been reported, are very rare complications of radiation treatments.